 From here it’s about a 10-15min walk to the station.
 At the station, there are toilets and places to get food if you desire.

-Not too far from here you could try the Box Hill Stepping stones walk.
+Not too far from here you could try this killer route up Box Hill.
 At 4 miles in length, It’s short, however it has some serious hills.

-Sticking with the North Downs Way, you have the section after this, Guildford to Westhumble.
-Just under 15miles long and dominated by woodland.
+Sticking with the North Downs Way, you have stage 2 Guildford to Westhumble, which is the section after this.
+Just under 15 miles long and dominated by woodland.
 You will also walk via St Martha’s Hill and Newlands Corner.